 When a famous crooner (Dean Martin) drives through a desolate Nevada town, two aspiring songwriters (Ray Walston, Cliff Osmond) concoct a plan that will force him to spend the night and therefore, hopefully, sell him one of their songs.
 Unfortunately, the singer is an oversexed satyr so Walston sends his pretty wife (Felicia Farr) away for the night and brings in the town's resident tramp (Kim Novak) to pretend to be his wife and "help".
 When first released in 1964, this Billy Wilder film caused a bit of a firestorm.
 Not only was it condemned by the Catholic church but it was greeted with hostile reviews from the critical establishment calling it "long on vulgarity" and "it seems to have scraped its blue humor off the floor of a honky tonk nightclub" among other things.
 By today's standards, those shocked critics seem rather prissy.
 In fact, the film is frequently quite funny and its raciness, while still not for the kiddies, refreshingly adult.
 The fly in the ointment is the uncharismatic Walston (who was a last minute replacement for Peter Sellers) who lacks pizzaz and unfortunately takes up most of the screen time.
 But Martin is amusing, good naturedly playing a parody of his image and Novak has a sweet Monroe-ish pathos that's very appealing.
 And if a film score can be called witty, Andre Previn's contribution is that.
 With Barbara Pepper, Skip Ward, Alice Pearce, Howard McNear and Doro Merande.

 A major (Dale Robertson) in the U.S. Cavalry, who is sympathetic to the plight of Native Americans, attempts to intercede in the tense relationship between the Sioux nation and the U.S. cavalry represented by General George C. Custer (Douglas Kennedy) which will eventually erupt into the battle of Little Big Horn.
 Essentially a low budget "B" western, the film is elevated by the strong compositions in the CinemaScope format by cinematographers Charles Van Enger (ABBOTT & COSTELLO MEET FRANKENSTEIN) and Victor Herrera.
 Historically, most of it is fabricated though one admires its sympathetic look at the Indians.
 Alas, too much time is wasted on the hackneyed romantic triangle (Robertson, Mary Murphy, William Hopper) when the focus should be on the Indian angle.
+The film is unusual for its time in its portrayal of a black man (Joel Fluellen), an ex-slave who chooses to live with the Indians rather than the white men, in a non stereotypical way.
 The score is by Raoul Kraushaar, who weaves Max Rich's haunting title song Great Spirit into the score proper.
 Directed by Sidney Salkow with location shooting in Mexico done by Rene Cardona.
 With J. Carrol Naish (who's Irish) in the title role, Thomas Browne Henry and Iron Eyes Cody.

 A plumber's niece (Jennifer Jones) and a Czech refugee (Charles Boyer) meet briefly when she fixes the drain pipes at the flat of a British aristocrat (Reginald Gardiner).
 Later they meet again at an English country manor, he as a guest and she as a servant, where they find themselves victims of the English class system.
 This wickedly witty comedy was the last film completed by the great Ernst Lubitsch (he died while filming THAT LADY IN ERMINE which was completed by Otto Preminger) and it's a great swan song.
 The famed "Lubitsch touch" is much in evidence and his pointed arrows at the upper English classes (and their servants) find their target every time.
 Some of the humor is surprisingly racy.
 When referring to drain pipes, Jones proclaims the joy of "banging", the prissy servants mistake it for something else!
 Jones is a delight and it's clear from this (and BEAT THE DEVIL) that she missed her calling as a comedienne.
 Boyer exudes his effortless continental charm and, indeed, the entire cast is perfection.
 Among them Peter Lawford, Helen Walker (NIGHTMARE ALLEY), Reginald Owen, Richard Haydn, Una O'Connor, Sara Allgood and C. Aubrey Smith.